-Take reins over pony's head & run stirrups up.
-Stand on the left, holding the extra rein length with the left hand - never let the reins drag on the ground.
+Take reins over pony's head & run your stirrups up.
+Stand on the left, holding the extra rein length (called the "bight") with the left hand - never let the reins drag on the ground.

 Lead tacked-up pony in hand, doing walk-trot-halt transitions.
 (D 153-155)